willthames/fakates/README.md

 [ ] `label-selectors` (half done - `notin`, `!label` and `label != X` are not working
     for resourecs with no labels)
 [ ] `watch` - https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes
-[ ] cascading delete of namespaces (ansible test suite relies on it)

 ## As needed
 * `as=Table` - https://kubernetes.io/docs/reference/using-api/api-concepts/#receiving-resources-as-tables